georgringer/news/Documentation/AdministratorManual/Configuration/ExtensionManager/Index.rst

 archiveDate
 """""""""""
-Define if the archive date field should be rendered as a date field or including the date as well.
+Define if the archive date field should be rendered as a date field or including the time as well.

 .. _extensionManagerPageModuleFieldsCategory: